 Once the sun has disappeared beyond the horizon we will make our way back to our camp where dinner is served in the tented dining area at around 20h00, followed by an evening of relaxation around the campfire under a blanket of stars.

-Day two starts with coffee, tea and rusks, and an early departure for our first game drive of the day.
-In summer we leave at about 05h30 and in winter at 06h00 (weather permitting).
+Day two starts with coffee, tea and rusks, and an early morning departure for our first game drive of the day.
 Early mornings are well known as ideal for game viewing when the weather is still cooler and animals tend to be more active.
 Mornings are also perfect for seeing some of the 360 species of birds found in Pilanesberg National Park.

 After surveying the diverse habitats of the park for some time, we break for a tea and coffee in the wilderness.
 After tea we continue with our safari drive keeping a special look out for the Big Five (lion, leopard, rhino, elephant and buffalo), roaming freely through the beautiful scenery.
 Sightings of these animals are regular and always a highlight on any game drive.
 There are many well designed photographic hides concealed in the bushveld terrain of Pilanesberg, affording guests the opportunity to be out of sight while observing wildlife.

-After lunch you can take a nap or read a book by the pool until we gather for tea and coffee at about 16h00.
-At 16h30 (in winter) or 17h00 (in summer) we head back out into the malaria-free reserve in our open-sided safari vehicles for a late afternoon bush experience, under the guidance of our ranger.
+After lunch, you can take a nap or read a book by the pool until we gather for tea and coffee at about 16h00.
+We head back out on our late afternoon drive into the malaria-free reserve in our open-sided safari vehicles for a late afternoon bush experience, under the guidance of our ranger.
 In addition to the Big Five, highly rewarding sightings include cheetah and wild dog - usually very elusive animals that are often spotted in Pilanesberg.
 The afternoon drive is perfectly completed with another warm African sunset by which to enjoy our sundowners.
 Then we continue our game drive, keeping an eye open for the first sightings of nocturnal animals coming out.

 Day three follows a similar itinerary to day two including two game drives with your guide and time to take it easy at the safari camp.

-On day four we get up early and have tea, coffee and rusks; before embarking on our morning game drive at 05h30 in summer or 06h00 in winter (weather permitting).
+On day four we get up early and have tea, coffee and rusks; before embarking on our early morning game drive.

 As we head out into the bush once more we are immersed in the sights, sounds and smells of the crisp morning air.
 There is the feeling that anything is possible and that an incredible sighting could be just around the next bush.
 You will notice that your wildlife spotting skills have already improved, as we search out clues of wildlife activity from the previous night's nocturnal affairs.
 Spending time in the bush one comes to realise how much information can be gathered through the use of all our senses - your vision sharpens, your ears become hyper-sensitive to any sounds of movement, and even your sense of smell becomes a tool for providing clues about life in the wild.